 What is the purpose of a file management system?

-It is an information system that is used to organize and store files in such a way that they can be retrieved easily when needed.
+File management system is used to organize and store files in such a way that they can be retrieved easily when needed.
 The term “file” here refers to any type of computer data, including text, audio, video, or graphics.

 The purpose of a file management system is to provide a structure for the storage of data on a computer so it can be located and retrieved with ease.

-Electronic file management should be a component of your company’s overall document management strategy.
+Electronic file management in operating system should be a component of your company’s overall document management strategy.

 In today’s environment, using technology innovation to handle the ever-increasing burden of information expansion is necessary.

 The 3 importance of file management include ensuring that important information is not lost or misplaced, making it easier to find and access needed digital files, and help keeping an organized and efficient work environment.
 Good file management practices can save time, reduce stress, and improve productivity.